Three dates in. Everything's perfect. Then you do it again.

 Type 3 - The Achiever: When Success Becomes a Shield

-Now you date like you’re closing a deal, showcasing ROI instead of revealing your heart.
+Your origin: Love was the trophy for achievement.
+Success brought attention.
+Now you date like you’re closing a deal, performing intimacy instead of experiencing it.

 You Might Be a Type 3 If: